ISC Submission proposal

-Colin Hunter is an artist whose work investigates how materials shape meaning.
-His sculptural practice engages with the function and symbolism of domestic, everyday, and found objects.
-Grounded in formal design principles and a deep commitment to craft, he reworks familiar forms through conceptual processes that invite viewers to reconsider the purpose and significance of how objects are defined by their surroundings.
+As an artist, I am interested in how material modification can change our perception of objects.
+My sculptures engage with the function and symbolism of domestic, everyday and found objects.
+My background is grounded in formal design principles and a deep commitment to craft.
+I rework familiar forms through conceptual and physical processes that reframe the purpose and significance of how objects are defined by themselves and their surroundings.

 Mother, Father, Child (2025)